-- Configure the desired settings. - 2.
-Transfer the settings by clicking OK.
+- 1. Carry out the desired settings. - Transfer the settings by clicking OK.

 7.1.3 Tab Gallery

 The Gallery allows you to view the saved error images and save them locally on the PC if necessary.
 You can navigate to the other tabs Settings, Communication and Languagein the left display area.